antleritsolutions/aviorsys.github.io/about.md

 ---
 layout: page
 title: About
-tagline: A few more words about this theme
-permalink: /about.html
----

 **_Antler IT Solutions Private Limited (AITS)_** is a recognized Software company developing and delivering software solutions for a diverse set of business entities.